 The museum collection is currently in storage.
 If you are researcher interested in a limited number of specific objects or object types, it may be possible to arrange to view them.
 Please contact museum@UkrHEC.org for more information.

 The Center is easy to get to by car or public transit, and there are are numerous hotels and restaurants within easy driving or walking distance.
-If you are unable to come in person, the archive staff may be able to provide limited research services (depending on their schedule and availability) for a fee.
+If you are unable to come in person, the archives staff may be able to provide limited research services (depending on their schedule and availability) or generate reproductions of materials for a fee.

 Unfortunately, the vast majority of the UHEC's holdings are not digitized or accessible online.
 Here's why.